WE DO Oil CONVERSIONS!

 - Converting from an Existing Forced-Air System

-If you already have a forced air furnace system to process is much easier.
+If you already have a forced air furnace system the process of switching from Oil to Gas, or Oil to Electric is much easier.
 The duct work system for this is typically already in place and switching out the actual furnace units is simpler.
 If you aren’t sure which type of system you have, we’d be happy to do an in-person or digital consultation to help you determine what steps will be required to give you the system you’re looking for.

 - Converting from Electric Baseboard Heating or a Boiler System.